swiftlang/vscode-swift/CONTRIBUTING.md

 code --install-extension swift-lang-[version]-dev.vsix
 ```

-Alternatively you can install the extension from the Extensions panel by clicking the `...` button and choosing `Install from VSIX...`.
+Alternatively you can install the extension from the Extensions panel by clicking the `...` button at the top of the panel and choosing `Install from VSIX...`.

 If you'd like to return to using the released version of the extension you can uninstall then reinstall Swift for VS Code from the Extensions panel.